ledav-net/logger-thread/README.md

 * Let the writer threads as free as possible (no mutexes, limited atomics)
 * Send output lines per lines in an atomic manner (human monitoring)
+* Guarantee the chronological order and accuracy of the time stamps
 * The reader thread consume as less ressources as possible
+* Memory allocated one time for all at thread creation time
 * Limit the amount of memory consumed by reusing queues
-* Memory allocated one time for all at thread creation time
+* Log levels are compatible with syslog

+### Main features ###

 * Easy pthread_create wrapper to handle internal house keeping transparently
-* Easy to remove all the logging (or some levels) by changing defines
+* The logger can be completely disabled using defines at compile time
+* Also using defines, switch to a simple "printf" logging without logger thread
+* You can drop the code above the minimal level at compile time
+* And also filter the lines at runtime by changing the min. level to print
-* Easy to switch between the classical full text or ansi colors
+* Switch between the classical color themes or b/w
-* Log levels are compatible with syslog
+* ...

 ### Main logic / idea ###